AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

    - Remove unnecessary programs, unnecessary icons from the start menu and add others like Maps, meteo & calendar
    - Deactivate startup programs that you don't need.
    - Always use the Windows search bar to search for functionalities, settings, apps, files, folders, and more.
 Even the deep settings are accessible from the search bar.
+   - Change the display settings if you want to adjust the refresh rate, resolution etc.. (windows + p) -> display settings
+   - Disconnect/extend/ duplicate a monitor if you have multiple ones (windows + p) -> display settings -> select the monitor monitor -> next to identify, select the right option.
+   -Remember, each monitor configuration requires its own settings adjustments.
+Here's how it works:
+      - If you have one monitor and customize the refresh rate, then you moved to two monitors, you need to adjust the refresh rate for this new configuration.
+Next time when you switch between a single monitor and a dual monitor, Windows will remember your settings for both configurations.
+      - If you switch to three monitors, you need to customize the settings (like the refresh rate) for each one for this new configuration (triple monitor settings),
+      - When you return to the two-monitor/ single monitor setup, Windows will remember your previous settings, so you won't need to change them again.
 - PowerToys:
   - Download [Windows store](https://apps.microsoft.com/detail/XP89DCGQ3K6VLD?hl).
 [Docs](https://learn.microsoft.com/en-us/windows/powertoys/run#features)
     - My personal shortcuts & tips & settings for this app [here](../shortcuts_and_apps_setup.md#1-3-powertoys)